Police action: Pre-Cold War

+Cold War

+Korean War

-In the early days of the Korean War, American President Harry S. Truman referred to the United States' responses to the North Korean invasion of South Korea as a "police action" under the aegis of the United Nations.
-During a June 1950 press conference, he explicitly remarked that the "United Nations Security Council held a meeting and passed on the situation and asked the members to go to the relief of the Korean Republic" with the aims "to suppress a bandit raid" occurring.
-A retrospective piece on the fighting from the Canadian news publication Ottawa Citizen in 2023 said "[the] conflict left 515 Canadians dead — yet for years it was not even called a war" due to the terminology of it being "referred to as a 'police action'".
-Writer Tom MacGregor noted for the news agency that even when the "sailors, soldiers and air personnel came home... there were no parades or official recognition for the war they had fought", although eventually the "Korean War was added to the National War Memorial in Ottawa" such that after 1982 "its veterans can stand with all other veterans who have served".
+Initially during the Korean War (1950–1953), American President Harry S. Truman referred to United States' responses to the North Korean invasion of South Korea as a "police action" under the aegis of the United Nations, as the United States never formally declared war and the operation was conducted under the auspices of the UN flag.
+“The loose notion of a ‘police action’ would later be used by President Truman as a legal pretext for going to war in Korea without congressional approval."

+During a June 1950 press conference, President Truman explicitly remarked that the "United Nations Security Council held a meeting and passed on the situation and asked the members to go to the relief of the Korean Republic" with the aim "to suppress a bandit raid" occurring.
+A retrospective piece on the fighting from the Canadian news publication Ottawa Citizen in 2023 said that, "the conflict left 515 Canadians dead — yet for years it was not even called a war" due to the terminology of it being "referred to as a 'police action'".
+Writer Tom MacGregor noted that even when the "sailors, soldiers and air personnel came home...there were no parades or official recognition for the war they had fought,” although eventually the "Korean War was added to the National War Memorial in Ottawa [such that after 1982] its veterans can stand with all other veterans who have served".

+Vietnam War

+The Vietnam War was an undeclared war and hence is sometimes described as a police action.

+Other

 Shortly after the secession of Biafra in 1967, which took place during a period of chaotic political turmoil, the Nigerian military government launched a "police action" to retake the secessionist territory, and the rising violence turned into the Nigerian Civil War.
-During a May 2017 remembrance event, Ohanaeze Ndigbo leader John Nnia Nwodo stated that "Nigeria faced disintegration by the declaration of the Republic of Biafra" and lamented how the "commencement of a police action that turned into a three years civil war" caused "sacrifice – in blood, suffering and toil".
+During a May 2017 remembrance event, Ohanaeze Ndigbo leader John Nnia Nwodo stated that "Nigeria faced disintegration by the declaration of the Republic of Biafra" and lamented how the "commencement of a police action that turned into a three years civil war" caused "sacrifice — in blood, suffering and toil".

-The Vietnam War and the Kargil War were undeclared wars and hence are sometimes described as police actions.